-Such amendments were a prelude to the Final Egyptian TP guidelines which were released recently on the 23 October 2018.
+Such amendments were a prelude to the Final Egyptian TP guidelines which were released on the 23rd of October 2018.
 The headline changes presented in the updated ETPG are the three- tiered approach to Transfer Pricing documentation and the introduction of the advance pricing agreement ("APA") program.